vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 Think of patterns as one of the high level *whats* of building software.

-Developers whose share common coding techniques are quick to recognize similar code patterns, across projects.
-Today, code patterns are often published so that other developers may also share and collaborate their findings.
+Software patterns are discovered over time, then published so that other developers may also share and collaborate their findings.

 ![Patterns](/images/outcomes/application-development-rhythm/patterns.jpg)